 What if mouth tape doesn’t work for me?

-As mentioned before, if you find that your mouth tape is separated when you wake up, it could be an indication that you are still breathing through your mouth at night.
+If you find that your mouth tape is separated when you wake up, it could be an indication that you are still breathing through your mouth at night.
 This may happen to anyone on occasion.
 However, if you find it happening frequently, you should consult your doctor.